edgelesssys/constellation/rfc/state-file.md

 * Runtime resources

-    cluster ID, measurement salt etc.
+    Cluster ID, measurement salt etc.
-    This field will be automatically populated during `constellation init`
+    This field will be automatically populated during `constellation init`.
+    This entry should be marked with `DO NOT EDIT` to make it clear these resources are expected to not be touched by a user manually.

 YAML file example: